jadebono/jadFSD/README.md

 1. folder for routes

 **IMPORTANT**
+1. Most node variables are environment variables stored in the .env file.
-.env file in backend folder excluded from git for security
+1. .env file in backend folder excluded from git for security

 ### `dependencies`